 Wildlife Rehabilitation

 The Avian Welfare Coalition’s work is focused on parrots and other captive birds exploited by the pet trade.
-Nevertheless, concerned people who find our web site and need assistance with native birds often contact us.
+Nevertheless, concerned people who find our web site and need assistance with native birds and wildlife often contact us.

 Locate a Wildlife Rehabilitation Center in the US at these links: